grip-on-software/monetdb-import/Scripts/Database_structure.md

         on the VCS developer's display name and email, and the JIRA developer display name, short name or email.
 The matching is also manually tweaked using the file data_vcsdev_to_dev.json (which is retrieved from ownCloud).
+A value of 0 means that no developer from JIRA could be matched with the developer from VCS, whereas a value of -1 means that the developer from VCS should be ignored (e.g., bot accounts).
     -   **display_name** - VARCHAR(500): The name of the developer used
         in the version control system.
     -   **email** - VARCHAR(100): Email address that the developer uses.